Fire Inspection Before Selling Your Home

 Smoke and carbon monoxide detector inspections are conducted on Tuesday and Thursday during the following times:

-To schedule an inspection, you can do so using our Energov permitting system (PDF Instructions).
+To schedule an inspection, please do so using the Energov permitting system (PDF Instructions).

 Fees for services are as follows: